knorrlabs/.github/profile/README.md

 # knorrlabs

 An independent lab for developer and infrastructure tooling, with a focus on Ignition, Kubernetes, and GitOps.
-Projects here are built to be used by people other than their author, so they live under a stable, impersonal home rather than a personal username.

 ### Focus areas